Top Gun: Maverick: Marketing

-On August 26, 2021, the first 13 minutes of the film were previewed at CinemaCon along with a new trailer with Tom Cruise marking his presence virtually at the event.
+On August 26, 2021, the first 13 minutes of the film were previewed at CinemaCon along with a new trailer with Cruise marking his presence virtually at the event.
 In January 2022, CBS Sports released a new clip from the film, coinciding with the AFC Championship Game between the Kansas City Chiefs and the Cincinnati Bengals.
 In February 2022, the final trailer of the film tied to Porsche was aired before Super Bowl LVI.
-In April 2022, Project ACES, the developers of the Ace Combat series, announced the release of an aircraft collaboration DLC for Ace Combat 7: Skies Unknown with Top Gun: Maverick, released on May 26, a day before the film's release.
-A free expansion based on Top Gun Maverick was also released for Microsoft Flight Simulator on the same day, containing the F/A-18E/F Superhornet and fictional "Darkstar" planes as playable aircraft.
+In April 2022, Project ACES, the developers of the Ace Combat series, announced the release of an aircraft collaboration DLC for Ace Combat 7: Skies Unknown (2019) with Top Gun: Maverick, released on May 26, a day before the film's release.
+A free expansion based on Top Gun: Maverick was also released for Microsoft Flight Simulator on the same day, containing the F/A-18E/F Superhornet and fictional "Darkstar" planes as playable aircraft.
 An interactive website was also launched on the same month.
 On May 23, Cruise collaborated with The Late Late Show host James Corden for recreating a fighter sequence as a part of promotions.

 A three-week promotional tour was conducted in Mexico City, Tokyo, Cannes, London, San Diego and Los Angeles.
 Event Cinemas announced Top Gun: Maverick Collector Combo, featuring a medium large salt-popcorn with refreshments in a collector cup, being marketed with stills featuring Cruise.
 Other marketing deals were arranged with Applebee's restaurant chains and Vudu.

-In Japan, the movie collaborated with Uma Musume Pretty Derby, naming the personification of the racehorse Mayano Top Gun as a special advertising pilot.
+In Japan, the movie collaborated with Umamusume: Pretty Derby, naming the personification of the racehorse Mayano Top Gun as a special advertising pilot.
 It included Mayano Top Gun as Maverick in an alternate version of the movie poster.
 Four of their voice actresses – including Mio Hoshitani, who plays Mayano Top Gun – also attended the Japanese premiere in Yokohama as part of Paramount's event coverage and met Cruise and Jerry Bruckheimer.